PHIL 101 T -

 LOGIC: PRACTICE OF CRIT THINKING

 Learn how to develop and strengthen your ability to identify, evaluate and construct arguments.
 Cultivate a critical thinking practice through the process of Socratic questioning in a learning community.
 Understand the value of multiple perspectives in critical thinking as a dialogical process necessary for building a just and humane society.
-Prerequisites: None.
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: None.

 PHIL 101A PT -